Randall Park Mall: Decline and closure

 On May 21, 2008, North Randall mayor David Smith announced that Whichard Real Estate had decided to close the mall by June 12, 2008.
 The few dozen small stores inside the sprawling, mostly empty, mall had until June 12 to close or move into empty storefronts on nearby roads.
 Burlington Coat Factory and Sears, which could be accessed from outside the mall, would stay open, as would the movie theater and Ohio Technical College's PowerSport Institute.

 County records showed the company owed more than $200,000 in delinquent property taxes, and had taken out multiple mortgages on the mall.
 On June 5, 2008, it was announced that Randall Park Mall was being sold for an undisclosed sum to United Church Builders.
 The deal was expected to be finalized in the next 30 to 90 days.
 Ken Geis, CEO of UCB, felt it could be best suited for housing, education, research, and medical operations.
 As of May 2009, UCB had not finalized the deal for the mall.

 On February 26, 2009, Sears announced that it would close its Randall Park location, as part of an effort to close 24 under-performing Sears and Kmart locations across the country.
 The last of the remaining small inside stores closed or moved by March 12, 2009, the same day the mall closed, leaving the mall empty aside from Burlington Coat Factory, Sears, Ohio Technical College's satellite campus, and Furniture Mattress Liquidators, all of which had direct external access.
 All power to the mall was turned off in May 2009.
 Sears closed on June 14, 2009.

-From 2013-2015, Cleveland-based photographer and artist Johnny Joo photographed the mall in a state of abandonment.
+From 2013 to 2015, Cleveland-based photographer and artist Johnny Joo photographed the mall in a state of abandonment.
 Joo's photos were shared around the world when posted in a 2014 Buzzfeed article on abandoned malls across the United States.

 In March 2014, North Randall leaders announced that the vacant mall would be demolished by Industrial Realty Group for the purpose of constructing an industrial park.
 Property transfer occurred mid-July of that year; demolition began the following December 29.

 Demolition of the mall began December 29, 2014, on the former Higbee's/Dillard's anchor store, followed by the mall interior.
 The demolition and excavation company Sitetech Inc. of Grafton, Ohio was hired to perform the work.
 As of July 2015, only the former anchor buildings (excluding the former Dillard's) remained standing.

 On January 16, 2015, Burlington Coat Factory closed.

 On May 5, 2016, calls came into the North Randall Fire Department (NRFD) for the former Magic Johnson Theater.
 Five surrounding agencies were dispatched to the theater.
 The fire was ruled an arson by the NRFD.